microsoft/go-infra/cmd/releasego/templates/announcement.template.md

 summary: The Microsoft builds of the Go security patches released on {{.ReleaseDate}} are now available for download.
 ---

 The Microsoft builds of the Go security patches released today, {{.ReleaseDate}}, are now [available for download](https://github.com/microsoft/go#binary-distribution).
-The new versions are:
+For more information about this release and the changes included, see the table below:

 | Microsoft Release | Upstream Tag |
 |-------------------|--------------|